The Buffalo - Erie Canal Foundation ©

 There could be an "Erie Canal Wall of Honor" with the names of persons who helped build, or who worked on, lived near, or passed through the Erie Canal at Buffalo.
 My guess is that at a peak of 5,500 immigrants passing through Buffalo per week, there must be millions of Americans from Erie, PA to Seattle Washington whose ancestors rode a Canal packet and transferred to a wagon, a train, or a lake vessel to continue west.
 Why not give those people a place to visit, in person, and on-line, to add to Buffalo's social and economic status?

-Please see a mockup of a possible Buffalo-Erie Canal Foundation website modeled on EllisIsland.org, at http://www.conigliofamily.com/BuffaloErieCanalFoundation.htm.
+Please see a mockup of a possible Buffalo-Erie Canal Foundation website modeled on EllisIsland.org, at http://www.conigliofamily.com/BuffaloErieCanalFoundationHome.htm.
 Though many of the links are conceptual only, it does contain some examples of certificates in which Canal passengers' descendants might be interested.
-I also refer you to my page at http://www.conigliofamily.com/Buffalo.htm which describes some of my own family's experiences in the Canal District, as well as showing maps of "then and now", a feature I believe any Buffalo Erie Canal Museum should emulate.
+I also refer you to my page at http://www.conigliofamily.com/Buffalo.htm which describes some of my own family's experiences in the Canal District, as well as showing maps of "then and now", a feature I believe any Buffalo Erie Canal Museum and Visitors Center should emulate.

 Buffalo was the true and only Western Terminus of the Erie Canal.
 Buffalo is where the "wedding of the waters" took place.
 Other ideas I feel should be considered for the Commercial Slip include: a statue of Buffalo Judge ad future Mayor Samuel Wilkeson pouring Atlantic Ocean water into the Buffalo River from a cask (an internal pump could make real water flow from the cask); the proposed "traveling play" tours should originate in Buffalo at the Commercial Slip; and other Canal tour operators should be encouraged to start from and return to the Commercial Slip.

-In summary, my proposed Buffalo Erie Canal Museum at Canal Side would include the following, either as physical attributes of the museum or as activities managed by it:
+In summary, my proposed Buffalo Erie Canal Museum and Visitors Center at Canal Side would include the following, either as physical attributes or as activities managed by the Center.

 · Displays showing the history of the planning, design, alignment and construction of the Erie Canal, using photographs, drawings and film/video.